Buying a House as an Unmarried Couple

 As you may know, a good credit score can go a long way when getting approved for a home loan.
 If you or your partner have credit that’s in bad standing, this could affect your chances of approval.
 Lenders will look at your individual scores from each reporting agency first, then take the middle score.
 The lowest score between the two applicants will be the score used to determine approval and mortgage interest rate.

-So, let’s say you have great credit, but your partner is working toward a higher score.
+So, let’s say you have excellent credit, but your partner is working toward a higher score.
 Your partner could be on just the title, not the loan.
-This will, of course, come with additional risk as the debt of the home financially falls on just one person.
+This will, of course, come with additional risk as the debt of the home financially falls on only one person.

 How is the Property Titled?